3-D Print Your Planet (and Space-Related Objects)

 I have just obtained an opportunity to do outreach.
 It’s a very interesting event, and as I previously have obtained a 3-D print of Gale Crater, I was very interested to create a print of my area of research (still Mars, but more to the south)

 Other than a good prop to show to students and children, 3D printed products is a good way to show information to people with sight disabilities.
 For anyone interested in printing their own crater/ planet/ asteroid, let me link sources and share how to (so that I don’t need to learn again in the future!).
-To be able to 3D-print things, you definitely have to have an access to a 3D printer.
-For this, my current university has their own makerspace.
+To be able to 3D-print things, you definitely have to have access to a 3D printer.
+For this, my current university has its own makerspace.
 As my lab is in the middle of nowhere (more like antah berantah, really) and the university 3D printer works a first-come-first-serve basis, it’s not ideal.
 Fortunately, my lab has its own 3D printer and my colleague (thank you, Craig) had agreed to help me with the process, very thankful for this.

 Note: You need to have: